If we need to contact you, we will contact you on this email.

 Your name please so that we can credit your work.

-William Gary Busey is an American actor who was born on June 29, 1944, in Cross Creek, Texas.
-Busey was the child of Sadie Virginia Busey, a homemaker, and Delmer Lloyd Busey, a construction design manager.
-He graduated from Nathan Hale High School in Tulsa, Oklahoma in 1962.
-While attending Pittsburg State University in Pittsburg, Kansas, on a football grant, Busey became intrigued with acting.
-He transferred to Oklahoma State University in Stillwater, Oklahoma, where he quit school only one class short of graduation.
+William Gary Busey was born on June 29, 1944, in Goose Creek, Texas, later renamed Baytown.
+He was the son of Sadie Virginia Busey, a homemaker, and Delmer Lloyd Busey, a construction design manager.
+Busey grew up in Tulsa, Oklahoma, and graduated from Nathan Hale High School in 1962.
+He initially attended Pittsburg State University in Kansas on a football scholarship but found a passion for acting.
+He later transferred to Oklahoma State University in Stillwater.
+Busey left the university just one class shy of graduation to pursue an entertainment career.

 Source you received the information from. eg. personal experiences, acquaintances, web-links, etc